DanielFDA/Battleship/README.md

 Since this was my first time developing a game, I had some trouble deciding where I should start and felt a little overwhelmed at first but thanks to the coaching and instructions given by the team at GA I started by picturing how I wanted my game to work and began making functions for the very basic things I needed like creating the grid for both the player and AI and placing ships inside randomly for both, then moving onto the more complex functions that would take care of the gameplay and both the player's and AI's inputs.

 This methodologie helped me understand how to split big problems into smaller and manageable pieces that I can begin to work on in order to achieve a certain goal.
-At the end, despite the fact that I couldn't finish what I set myself to do, I was satisfied with the outcome and the fact that I enjoyed developing this game while learning a lot
+At the end, despite the fact that I couldn't finish what I set myself to do, I was satisfied with the outcome and the fact that I enjoyed developing this game while learning a lot.
 </br>
 </br>
 <p align="center" width="100%">